-Students with disabilities who will need assistance during registration and/or accommodations in classes should first meet with their advisor, then contact the Office of Disability Services in Drew Hall, Room 200 or call 475-5916 no later than one (1) week prior to registration.
+Students with disabilities who will need assistance during registration and/or accommodations in classes should first meet with their advisor, then contact the Office of Accessibility Services in Drew Hall, Room 200 or call 475-5916 no later than one (1) week prior to registration.
 Other services, such as an interpreter for hearing impaired students, require two (2) weeks’ notice.

 Students who plan to complete graduation requirements at the end of this semester should file an Application for Degree for each degree they are to receive.
 The application(s) form is available in the student’s academic department and should be turned in to their department head during the first week of classes.
 Any student who submitted an application for degree last semester, but did not graduate, must file a new application if he or she plans to complete degree requirements this semester.

 If a student is transferring hours from another university in order to complete degree requirements at McNeese, the grade(s) from the other university must be received in the McNeese Office of the Registrar no later than the date specified in the Calendar link.

 Graduating students who plan to return to McNeese for additional course work must complete and submit an Application for Admission to the Admissions Office.

 - A curriculum change form may be obtained from the Office of the Registrar.
 The academic department head(s) involved must approve the change.
 All copies of the completed form must be returned to the Office of the Registrar.
 A student who is unable to come to campus to complete this process should contact his/her academic advisor for assistance.

 - A curriculum may be changed through the last date for late registration for a regular semester or summer session.
 Any curriculum change form received after the last date for late registration will be processed for the next semester in which the student enrolls.
 However, if requested by the student and approved by the registrar, a curriculum change form received after the last date for late registration may be processed for the current term, provided the change will not negatively impact the student nor the University.